 Protein detection is enabled via primary antibodies that are covalently attached via a UV photocleavable linker to DNA indexing oligos.
-Following antigen retrieval, FFPE tissue samples are stained with a multiplexed cocktail of labeled antibodies, and DNA oligos are subsequently released by UV light exposure across ROIs.
+Following antigen retrieval, FFPE tissue samples are stained with a multiplexed cocktail of labeled antibodies, and DNA oligos are subsequently released by UV light exposure across Regions of Interest (ROIs).
 The liberated DNA oligos are then hybridized to optical barcodes for quantitation on an nCounter® instrument.
 This technique enables quantitative, multiplexed protein detection up to 6 logs of dynamic range.

 How Do I Get Access to This Technology?